Hospital Construction Cost in India (2026)

 - New NABH Standards: Require investment in digital systems, increasing capex.

-- Investor Capex Push: Strong returns expected in hospital assets—demand for construction firms is high.
+- Investor Capex Push: Strong returns expected in hospital assets demand for construction firms is high.

-Takeaway: 2025 budgets must now include a full digital backbone, not just bricks and mortar.
+Takeaway: 2026 budgets must now include a full digital backbone, not just bricks and mortar.

-To give you an ease in hospital planning, here is a BuiltX guide to it
+Learn about hospital planning, here is a BuiltX guide to it

 Explore how green building certifications can reduce hospital operational costs

-3.1 Land & Structural Costs: Civil Works and Site Expenses (35 – 45 %)
+3.1 Civil & architectural finishes (35 – 45 %)

 - Land typically runs ₹2,000 – ₹20,000/sq ft in tier-1 zones but can drop below ₹700/sq ft in peri-urban belts.